Skip to main content

 • 2025.10.22 ACLU et al. - Letter on ICE's Detention of Pregnant Individuals

-Civil rights groups, including the ACLU, National Immigration Project, and Robert F. Kennedy Human Rights, report that pregnant women in ICE custody have faced severe medical neglect and abuse, including miscarriages, shackling, solitary confinement, and denial of prenatal care.
-In a letter to ICE and Senate committees, the groups said officers have detained pregnant individuals despite knowing their condition, violating agency policy.
+Advocacy groups, including the ACLU, National Immigration Project, and Robert F. Kennedy Human Rights, report that pregnant women in ICE custody have experienced severe medical neglect and abuse, including miscarriages, shackling, solitary confinement, and denial of prenatal care.
+In a letter to ICE and Senate committees, the groups said officers have knowingly detained pregnant individuals, violating agency policy.
 Some were reportedly arrested after domestic disputes, a practice that puts survivors of violence at greater risk of harm.

 Go to article